 This situation will obviously be very distressing for a defamed person, who will often feel that they have no legal recourse to deal with the blog / blogger, as they cannot obtain or otherwise prove the identity of the blogger.
 Further, for professional or business clients, this scenario can be very damaging to them and their brand, and result in substantial losses.

 However, the situation is not as hopeless as it might seem.
 Courts do have the power to make orders that websites which host anonymous blogs provide details of the identities of bloggers, which in turn may enable a client to take action directly against the blogger for defamation.
 Further, search engines will remove defamatory search results, in certain circumstances and in the event of an appropriately worded request for removal.
 In fact, in Australia, the Supreme Court of Victoria has held that it was open to a jury to find that Google is the publisher of defamatory search results and therefore liable for defamation where Google fails to remove or bar those results following notification by a plaintiff (see: Trkulja v Google Inc (No 5) VSC 533).
 However the Trkulja decision is certainly not the final word on the topic, and Google and other global internet giants continue to try to defend actions for defamation against them on the ground that they are not publishers – but merely transmitters of information (similar to telephone companies).
 So watch this space!

-If you need advice in this important area of Defamation law or have concerns about internet or other publications which may damage your reputation, please contact Ted Guthrie or any other members of our Defamation team on 8231 1110.
+If you need advice in this important area of Defamation law or have concerns about internet or other publications which may damage your reputation, please contact Richard Bradshaw or any other members of our Defamation team on 8231 1110.